cratekube/cratekube.github.io/index.md

 # Welcome to CrateKube!

-CrateKube is an open source container management platform that simplifies container management while maintaining the power and flexility offered by containers.
+Expland the possibilities of DevOps with CrateKube, an open source container management platform that simplifies container management while maintaining the power and flexility offered by containers.

 ## Offerings

-CrateKube flexibly includes several offerings to meet your unique use case.
+Enhance and expand your application's functionality with CrateKube integrations with third party solutions.
 [Learn More](./offerings.md)

 ## Features

-CrateKube's features leverage container technology to empower your cloud applications.
+Empower your development with out-of-the-box integrations, features, and technologies that will take your team to the next level.
 [Learn More](./features.md)

 ## Pricing

 CrateKube is free and open source.
-[Learn how we can help you save.](./pricing.md)
+[Learn how we can help you save](./pricing.md)

 ## Support